geaz/emu-gameboy/README.md

 # A Gameboy emulator written in C++ (WIP)

-I started this project to create a cicle accurate emulator which is capable to do emulation in **interpreter mode** and in **jit mode**.
+I started this project to create a cycle accurate emulator which is capable to do emulation in **interpreter mode** and in **jit mode**.
 This is not a highly optimized emulator.
 The aim was to create a code base which is easy to follow for beginners.
 This is why each instruction group is implemented in an own class to provide a better implementation overview.